genesiscommunitysuccess/docs/docs/server-reference/infrastructure/clusters.md

 ## Set the primary node

 Some Genesis processes (and, potentially, application processes) can only run on a single node.
-So it is important to set one of your node as the Primary node.
+So it is important to set one of your nodes as the Primary node.
 Go to that node and run the **SetPrimary** command to set it to Primary state.

 This should be the output of **MonCluster** if **SetPrimary** was executed on NodeA: